 - Many bluetooth models are also noise-cancelling which improves sound quality further and leads to fewer distractions for you

-- A benefit to your wellbeing: Bluetooth headsets are not just good for convenience, they can genuinely benefit your physical health.
+A benefit to your health: Bluetooth headsets are not only convenient; they can also be beneficial to your physical health.

-- Holding a phone between your head and shoulder consistently leads to poor posture and potential neck/ back discomfort
+- Consistently holding your phone between your head and shoulder causes poor posture and potential neck/back discomfort.

-- Repetitive strain injury – the better your posture is the less pain you will develop
+- Repetitive strain injury - the better your posture, the less pain you'll experience.

-- Headset users experienced 35% less muscle tension than handset users
+- Users of headsets had 35% less muscle tension than users of handsets.

 Bluetooth headsets are not a radiation danger – wireless headset frequency is so low that it has been proven to be safe.